We may earn a small commission through affiliate links when sharing our favorite finds, but our recommendations remain honest and impartial.

 Drawing from these insights and more, I created my cookbook featuring over 40 authentic Sardinian recipes—along with the traditions, stories, and way of life behind them.

-Where is the Blue Zone in Sardinia, Italy?
+What is the Blue Zone in Sardinia, Italy?

 A study from early 1999 by Mario Pes and Michele Poulain found a particular area in the mountainous area of Sardinia, around Ogliastra and Barbagia, with a very high longevity rate among men.
-While women generally live longer than men worldwide, the gender gap in life expectancy here is unusually close.
+While women generally live longer than men worldwide, the gender gap in Sardinia’s life expectancy here is unusually close.
 This rare pattern prompted Pes and Poulain to investigate the Sardinian daily diet.

 During the study, the scientists used a blue marker pen to identify the areas where longevity was highest; this cluster (shown on the map above) is what gave rise to the term ‘the blue zone’.

-The Sardinian Blue Zone Diet Explained
+The Sardinian Centenarians Diet Explained

-It’s easy to imagine the Sardinian Blue Zone diet as something timeless — simple, consistent, and unchanged.
+It’s easy to imagine the Sardinian diet as something timeless — simple, consistent, and unchanged.
 But it has evolved dramatically over the past century, shaped by shifts in Sardinia’s economy, politics, and way of life.

 A key turning point came in the mid-1920s, when modernisation began to reach the island.
 Although the pace was slower than in mainland Italy, new technologies like refrigerators started to appear, allowing people to store meat and perishable foods for longer.
 Many of the Blue Zone areas are still experiencing changes today — some of the villages didn’t have a supermarket until recent times!